Mining in Cornwall and Devon: Study and education

 The Royal Geological Society of Cornwall was founded in 1814 to promote the study of the geology of Cornwall, and is the second oldest geological society in the world.
 The Cornish Institute of Engineers was begun by mechanical engineers.
 Mining is an important area in which it is active.

 Camborne School of Mines

 Because of the importance of metal mining to the Cornish economy, the Camborne School of Mines (CSM), founded in 1888, developed as the only specialist hard rock education establishment in the United Kingdom.
 It continues to teach mining as well as many other earth-related subjects (e.g. engineering geology) relevant to the Cornish economy.

-CSM now forms part of the University of Exeter, and has relocated to the University's Tremough campus in Penryn.
+CSM now forms part of the University of Exeter, and has relocated to Penryn Campus.
 Despite this move, the School continues the use of "Camborne" in its name.
 CSM graduates are to be found working in the mining industry all over the world.